Victoria Legal Aid

 Victoria Legal Aid (VLA), formerly the Legal Aid Commission of Victoria, is an Australian organisation that provides information, legal advice and education.
 As a statutory authority, VLA operates under the Legal Aid Act 1978 and is funded by the Australian Government for matters that fall under Commonwealth law, and the Victorian state government.
 The majority of Commonwealth law matters fall within the family law jurisdiction.
 Another source of funding is from the public purpose fund, made up of interest paid on money that is collected by the Legal Services Board from solicitors' trust accounts.

-As of 2020, Louise Glanville is CEO.
+As of 2025, Toby Hemming is CEO.

 History

 The idea of legal aid is more than 100 years old in Victoria.

 Before 1928 only prisoners or very poor people could apply to the Supreme Court for legal aid.
 By 1969, new legislation made the Legal Aid Committee responsible for civil and minor criminal cases, resulting in the Australian Legal Aid Office.
 The Legal Aid Commission of Victoria (LACV) was set up in 1978.with an 11-member board.
 Victoria Legal Aid replaced the LACV in December 1995.